d4n3sh/thedaneshproject/content/posts/2009-05-25-transformers-usb-flash-drive.md

 This is something all transformers fans should have.

 The 2GB USB flash drive transforms from a regular looking flash drive into Ravage.
-However, in  it&#8217;s transformed state, Ravage&#8217;s USB port is not longer accessible.
+However, in  it's transformed state, Ravage's USB port is not longer accessible.
 Who cares right?
 As long as it looks cool!

-It&#8217;s not cheap, USD 42.99 for a thumb drive.
-You&#8217;d have to be a die hard fan to drop that kind of cash for a 2GB USB drive.
-Also, for an extra 2 bucks you could get the collector&#8217;s edition.
-It&#8217;s hand chosen, guaranteed to be in mint condition and meant to got on display in it&#8217;s packaging.
+It's not cheap, USD 42.99 for a thumb drive.
+You'd have to be a die hard fan to drop that kind of cash for a 2GB USB drive.
+Also, for an extra 2 bucks you could get the collector's edition.
+It's hand chosen, guaranteed to be in mint condition and meant to got on display in it's packaging.

-Besides price, it&#8217;s still an awesome looking flash drive.
+Besides price, it's still an awesome looking flash drive.

 Source: [BIGBADTOYSTORE][2]